-The research project for a candidate shall be determined by the Department in the Faculty responsible for the candidate's programme of study not later than one month prior to the commencement of the research.
+The research project for a candidate shall be proposed by the candidate in discussion with their supervisor not later than six moths after passing the Part I Examination.
+Research proposals must be vetted by the Department in the Faculty responsible for the candidate's programme of study.

-- (1) A candidate is required to submit his log book and posting reports every six months for assessment by the Department in the Faculty responsible for the candidate's programme of study. - (3) A candidate is required to submit his research report not later than three months before the Final Examination.
+- (1) A candidate is required to submit his log book and end-of-posting reports every six months for assessment by the Department in the Faculty responsible for the candidate's programme of study. - (2) A candidate is required to submit his research report not later than three months before the Final Examination.